giotto-ai/giotto-tda/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Topological Learning's documentation!
+Welcome to Topological Learning's API reference!
 ================================================

 .. toctree::